 Host Liquor Liability Insurance – These policies cover special events for businesses that elect to serve alcohol to their employees, prospects, and customers.
 This type of liability insurance covers people and businesses serving or providing alcoholic beverages to customers, guests, or employees.

 Court decisions coupled with new state statutes are holding vendors of alcoholic beverages increasingly responsible for damages under liquor liability laws.
-Call or complete the Protection Savings Form for a free, no-obligation liquor liability insurance quote.
+Call or complete the form below for a no-obligation liquor liability insurance quote.

 TIPS TO LIMIT THE POSSIBILITY OF A CLAIM: